slatedocs/slate/source/index.html.md

 For more complex multi-resource operations, you should log in and establish a session.
 To log in, iLO has a session manager object at the documented URI /rest/v1/Sessions.
 To create a session we need to POST a JSON object to the Session manager:

-> POST /rest/v1/Sessions with the required HTTP headers and a body containing:
+> To create a session perform an HTTP POST /rest/v1/Sessions with the required HTTP headers and a JSON body containing:

 ```json
     {